rust-lang/book/nostarch/chapter20.md

 `TokenStream` to a data structure that we can then interpret and perform operations on.
 This is where `syn` comes into play.
 The `parse` function in `syn` takes a `TokenStream` and returns a `DeriveInput` struct representing the parsed Rust code.
-Listing 19-32 shows the relevant parts of the `DeriveInput` struct we get from parsing the `struct Pancakes;` string.
+Listing 20-33 shows the relevant parts of the `DeriveInput` struct we get from parsing the `struct Pancakes;` string:

 ```
 DeriveInput {
-    --snip--
+    // --snip--

     ident: Ident {
         ident: "Pancakes",